Autoimmune Series Part 3: How Inflammatory Bowel Diseases can affect Your Oral Health

 Differences Between these Two Diseases

-These areas affected show up as patches of irritation next to healthy tissue and the inflammation may reach through multiple wall layers within the intestine.
-Ulcerative Colitis is localized to the colon and rectum.
-Unlike the patchy areas seen in Crohn’s, the damaged areas in Colitis are seen in a continuous pattern, typically moving upward from the rectum to the colon.
-Colitis is also only found in the innermost wall of the colon as opposed to affecting multiple layers.
+In contrast, Ulcerative Colitis is localized to the colon and rectum.
+Unlike the patchy areas seen in Crohn’s, the damaged regions in Colitis appear in a continuous pattern, typically moving upward from the rectum to the colon.
+Furthermore, Colitis only impacts the innermost wall of the colon, rather than affecting multiple layers.

 Common Symptoms: